 Because it has been in the new so much in recent years, we really wanted to check out Bears Ears and Grand Staircase-Escalante National Monuments.
 Wow!
 I didn’t know that the earth could be so desolate one moment and then gorgeous and colorful the next.
 And this area is just beyond Bryce and Zion.

 Driving east on Utah Highway 12, you’ll have to cross through a good portion of Grand Staircase-Escalante NM.
 There are many turnouts and scenic views to take it all it.
 From layer cliffs to steep cone-shaped canyons with peaks along the rim, every turn is something new.
+You’ll love visiting Grand Staircase-Escalante as a prelude to visiting Moab (if you’re heading that way).

 Tip: the town of Escalante isn’t huge, but there is a wonderful stop, Escalante Outfitters, and that have everything you need for a great visit, from maps and advice to beer and pizza.
 And t-shirts.
 And even cabins to rent!